glicatap/WQ_SWMP_Synthesis/README.md

 -   Seasonality:  [Median amplitudes](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/blob/main/Outputs/03_calculated_seasonality/seasonal_amplitude_medians.csv); [Trends in median amplitudes](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/blob/main/Outputs/03_calculated_seasonality/seasonal_amplitude_trends.csv)
 -   [Compiled predictors](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/blob/main/Outputs/04_compiled_predictors/compiled_predictors.csv) csv - includes long-term trend outputs from above, as well as medians.
 When other predictor values are obtained, they will be added.

+# General Methods Summary

+If I were writing this up for a manuscript, this would be my starting point.
+For a much more detailed write-up of the stats, see the [**Statistical Methods - Detailed**](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Analyses_for_paper#statistical-methods---detailed) portion of the `R/Analyses_for_paper` readme.
+For more detail on Data Processing, see the [**Data Processing**](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Data_processing#readme) readme.

+**Data Processing**

+General data processing was performed using the `SWMPr` package (v.
+2.5.0, Beck 2016) and `tidyverse` meta-package for R (Wickham et al. 2019).

+Data files from all Reserves and stations, with a date range of 2002-2022, were downloaded from the NERRS Centralized Data Management Office's Advanced Query System, Zip Download option, on 8/29/2023.
+Only SWMP stations that started collecting data before 2013, were active as of the end of 2022, and collected both water quality (WQ) and nutrient (NUT) data types were included in analyses.
+Water quality stations that were abnormally deep (long-term median depth > 6m: pdbgd, kachd, and kacsd) were removed after trend calculation.
+Generally, data points flagged as either suspect or rejected were excluded from these analyses.
+For nutrients, only grab samples were included.
+Typically each NUT station has two replicate grab samples per month, though some stations collect more.

+**QA/QC acceptance etc.** - talk about the criteria
+Data points that did not meet QA/QC criteria were removed from data files before calculating monthly aggregated statistics.

+**Aggregation to monthly values**
+Monthly aggregated values (median, quartiles, sd, IQR) were calculated for WQ or meteorological (MET) data only if a month had at least one week's worth of valid values.
+For typical 15-minute data, the cutoff was 672 points.
+To calculate monthly values for NUT data, valid monthly replicates were averaged.
+A column indicating censored data points was present; if at least one valid replicate was identified as censored, the average value was also identified as censored.
+Monthly medians for each parameter from this aggregation process were used in trend calculations and further modeling.

 # Statistical Methods Summary

-If I were writing this up for a manuscript, this would be my starting point.
-For a much more detailed write-up, see the [**Statistical Methods - Detailed**](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Analyses_for_paper#statistical-methods---detailed) portion of the `R/Analyses_for_paper` readme.

-General data formatting was performed and graphics were made using the `tidyverse` meta-package for R (Wickham et al. 2019).

 **Long-term trend calculations**